 Students in grade 8 use National Geographic Learning's World Cultures and Geography.

 All students at Freeport High School take U.S. History, Civics, and World History, which are required for graduation.
 Elective classes include the following: AP European History, African-American History, American Women's History, Current Events Writing Workshop, Geography, International Affairs, Psychology, and Sociology.
-More details for these courses can be found on the the FHS course catalog.
+More details for these courses can be found in the FHS course catalog.